gotovac/bookstore-api/README.md

 -   Configured in `Bookstore.Jobs`
 -   Logging provides import statistics
 -   For testing purposes, you can trigger the import manually via the `POST /api/books/test-import` endpoint.
--   You can set the batch range inside of the Execute method in BookImportJob with the BookImportService.GenerateBooks(rangeStart, rangeEnd) method
+-   You can set the batch range inside of the `Execute` method in `BookImportJob` with the `BookImportService.GenerateBooks(minCount, maxCount)` method

 ---